Universiteit Leiden

 In 2018, she became the first non-native speaker female professor at the Faculty of Archaeology in Leiden and she was appointed Director of the Graduate School of the Faculty of Archaeology.
 She is currently leading the Human origins research unit and the Neandertal Legacy research group (>20 researchers) at the Faculty of Archaeology in Leiden.
 In 2020, she received a VICI talent schema award (1.5 million euros); in 2018 a Westerdijk award (50,000 euros), and in 2044 the Tübingen Prize for young researchers in Early Prehistory Quaternary Ecology.

-She contributed founding the European society for human evolution (ESHE) in 2011.
-In 2020, she was elected Vice-president of the ESHE society with currently circa 450 members after serving as elected secretary from 2012 to 2020.
+In 2020, she was elected Vice President of the European Society for Human Evolution (ESHE), which currently has approximately 450 members, after serving as elected secretary from 2012 to 2020 and contributing to the society's founding in 2011.
 Since 2018, she is a member of the scientific committee of the Fyssen foundation with a circa 1 million euros yearly budget.
 She serves as panel members for the reviewing committee of DFG collaborative research centers and for the Heidelberg Academy of Sciences and Humanities with budget >20 million euros.
-She is a member of the editorial board of Journal of Paleolithic Archaeology (springer) and the open-access fully peer-reviewed and open-access Paleoantropology journal.
+She is an associate editor for the Journal of Paleolithic Archaeology (Springer) and she is a member of the editorial board of the international peer-reviewed Open Access journal Human Population Genetics and Genomics and of the scientific committee for the international peer-reviewed open-access journal Paleoantropology.
 She regularly serves as reviewer for Nature and several other interdisciplinary and disciplinary journals including Nature Human behaviour, Scientific reports, Journal of Human Evolution or Quaternary Sciences Review.

 Publication output

-Her publications have been cited in total more 4940 times according to google scholar (as per 19.03.2022).
+Her publications have been cited in total more 6690 times according to google scholar (as per 12.08.2024).
 She has contributed more than 140 publications including more than 80 peer-reviewed articles, and two peer-reviewed edited volumes.
 She also contributed more than 80 excavation reports.
-One of her first-authored publication (Soressi et al. 2013 in PNAS) has been cited more than 240 times, and four other publications she co-authored were cited more than 200 times including the D’errico et al. 2003 paper that was cited 778 times (as per 19.03.2022; H index = 36).
+One of her first-authored publication (Soressi et al. 2013 in PNAS) has been cited more than 290 times, and six other publications she co-authored were cited more than 200 times including the D’errico et al. 2003 paper that was cited 899 times (as per 12.08.2024; H index = 41).

 Milestones